Justice Services Service Area Strategy

 Young Adult Court Case Management

-The Young Adult Court Case Management Strategy is designed to support the Young Adult Court, a collaborative court model that offers alternative to detention programming designed for disconnected TAY.
-The Young Adult Court Case Management Strategy will provide case management to participants for 10 to 18 months within the four distinct phases of the Young Adult Court model: (1) Engagement and Assessment, (2) Stability and Accountability, (3) Wellness and Community Connection and (4) Program Transition.
-The model is highly structured and directed by the Young Adult Court administrative collaborative team comprised of the Young Adult Court Judge and Superior Court, the District Attorney’s Office, the Public Defender’s Office and the Adult Probation Department.
-The Young Adult Court Case Management Strategy targets disconnected TAY who have been referred by the Young Adult Court.
+The Young Adult Court Case Management Strategy supports the Young Adult Court, a collaborative court model that offers alternative to detention programming for disconnected transitional age youth who have been referred by the Young Adult Court.
+The Young Adult Court Case Management Strategy provides case management to participants for the 10 to 18 months they are involved with the court.
+The Young Adult Court is a highly structured model that is directed by the Young Adult Court administrative collaborative team comprised of the Young Adult Court Judge and Superior Court, the District Attorney’s Office, the Public Defender’s Office and the Adult Probation Department.

 DCYF allocated $800,000 in annual funding to one program at one agency for the Young Adult Court Case Management Strategy.